 Designed by talented architect Zaha Hadid, the Heydar Aliyev Centre stands in direct contrast to the ancient minarets, palaces and towers of Baku.

 This undulating masterpiece built on the former site of a Soviet munitions factory was inspired by Islamic designs and geometric patterns.
-Materials were used to create a fluid, free-space structure which blends with the surroundings.
+Materials were used to create a fluid, free-space structure that blends with the surroundings.

 Take a walk inside the surreal cavern-like interior and stay while to experience opera, music concerts or art exhibitions.